Kind of Blue: Reception and legacy

-One of the most acclaimed records of all time, Kind of Blue frequently appears on professional listings of the greatest albums.
+Kind of Blue has appeared on professional listings of the greatest albums.
 In 1994, it was ranked number one in Colin Larkin's Top 100 Jazz Albums.
 Larkin described it as "the greatest jazz album in the world".
-In 2002, it was one of 50 recordings chosen that year by the Library of Congress to be added to the National Recording Registry.
+In 2002, it was one of 50 recordings chosen for the very first year of induction by the Library of Congress to be added to the National Recording Registry.
 In selecting the album as number 12 on its 2003 list of the 500 greatest albums of all time, maintaining the rating in a 2012 revised list, Rolling Stone magazine stated: "This painterly masterpiece is one of the most important, influential and popular albums in jazz".
 The rating descended to number 31 in Rolling Stone's revised list in 2020.
 On December 16, 2009, the United States House of Representatives passed a resolution honoring the 50th anniversary of Kind of Blue and "reaffirming jazz as a national treasure".
-It is included in the 2005 book 1001 Albums You Must Hear Before You Die, described by reviewer Seth Jacobson as "a genre-defining moment in twentieth-century music, period.".
+It is included in the 2005 book 1001 Albums You Must Hear Before You Die, described by reviewer Seth Jacobson as "a genre-defining moment in twentieth-century music, period"..
 It was voted number 14 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).
 The Penguin Guide to Jazz Recordings lists the album as part of its suggested "core collection", and also awards it a crown, indicating a recording of particular merit.
-Based on such honors and listings, the aggregate website Acclaimed Music ranks Kind of Blue as the 29th most acclaimed album in history.

 Kind of Blue remains popular with listeners.
 Between 1991 (when Nielsen SoundScan started tracking sales) and 2016, the album sold 3.6 million copies in the US.
 In 2019, the Recording Industry Association of America (RIAA) certified the album five-times platinum, indicating five million units recorded there.